DataFabricRus/textfile-utils/README.md

 Contains following utils:

-- inserting at the beginning of file
+- insert at an arbitrary position in the file
 - reading text lines from the end or start of the file
 - files merging
+- a method to determine if a file is sorted
+- invert file content
   TODO:
 - sorting large text files with memory O(1) and no additional diskspace
 - binary search in sorted file